-Output: After processing, the command is executed using an output device.
-In this example, this is the heating system that transports as much heating water to the radiators as necessary to reach the desired temperature.
-Depending on the output device used, the app user may be informed about the progress and the result of the command.
+Output: In this example, this is the heating system that transports as much heating water to the radiators as necessary to reach the desired temperature.

-With the new ViCare app, operating your heating system has become even easier and more intuitive.
-You can adjust heating times to suit your individual requirements using the integral wizard and see cost savings displayed instantly.
+Making operating your heating easier and more intuitive than ever, our ViCare app allows you to adjust your heating times to suit your requirements using the integral wizard.
+The app displays cost savings instantly too.

-In addition to the example given above, there are many other practical applications for smart home devices such as lamps, music systems and entrance doors.
+In addition to the ViCare app example given above, there are many other practical applications for smart home devices, such as lamps, music systems and entrance doors.
 Other examples include robotic vacuum cleaners, smart washing machines, security cameras and coffee machines.
-Homeowners can choose smart technology for many different reasons, but among the most important are energy savings, increased comfort and safety.
+Homeowners can choose smart technology for many different reasons, but among the most important are energy savings, increased comfort and improved safety.

-There are many ways to save energy in the home, and one of them is the use of smart and efficient heating technology.
-The savings potential in this area is huge, as heat generation represents a significant part of household energy demand.
+There are a variety of ways to bring your energy use at home down in order to save money and cut your carbon footprint - and one of these is to invest in smart and efficient heating technology.
+For example, you can take advantage of a smart home thermostat.
+The potential for savings in this area is huge because heat generation makes up a significant part of household energy use.

-Using a smartphone or a tablet, system owners can intuitively operate their heating system and adjust the heating output to their heating needs.
-Numerous modes such as the assistance function with different switching times for each day or the on-the-go mode help to reduce energy costs in the long term.
+Using a smartphone or a tablet, system owners can intuitively operate their heating system and adjust the output to match their specific needs.
+Numerous modes, such as the assistance function with different switching times for each day or the on-the-go mode, help to reduce energy costs in the long term.

-In addition to cost savings, the Smart Home also increases ease of use.
+In addition to cost savings, a smart home with features like a smart boiler also increases ease of use.
 After all, many manual operations are no longer required.
 For example, homeowners no longer have to turn the thermostat to reach the desired temperature.
 If you want the rooms to stay warm longer than planned, a single command on the smartphone is all it takes.

-For those who travel a lot and but would like to return to the comfort of a warm home, remote control via smartphone is the ideal solution, allowing you to control your system from any place at any time.
-Alternatively, the heating technology can be combined with other smart home systems that support a geofencing function.
+For those who travel a lot and would like to return to the comfort of a warm home, remote control via smartphone is the ideal solution, allowing you to control your system from anywhere at any time.